xeneta/ratestask/README.md

 * Port Name
 * Slug that describes which Region does the port belong in

 ## Regions

 A hierarchy of Regions, including:

-* Machine-readable form of the Region name
+* Slug - a machine-readable form of the Region name
 * The name of the Region
 * Slug that describes which parent Region does the Region belong in

 ## Prices